Dewa United Banten BC

-Dewa United BC, commonly referred to as Dewa United Banten and colloquially known as Dewa United, is an Indonesian professional basketball team currently playing in the Indonesian Basketball League based in the city of Tangerang, Banten.
+Dewa United BC, commonly referred to as Dewa United Banten and colloquially as Dewa United, is an Indonesian professional basketball team currently playing in the Indonesian Basketball League, based in the city of Tangerang, Banten.
 It was formerly known as Dewa United Surabaya and were playing in Surabaya for the first two seasons of the club's existence before its move to Tangerang before the 2023 IBL season.